kshitij-ka/CropCompass/README.md

 # Status200

-Karan's branch for backend developement.
+Main branch, used for merging frontend and backend branches.

 ---